llpeterson/applications/infrastructure.md

-as its modeling language (around which it has established a process for driving the industry towards common models), plus a ProtoBuf-based specification for how a management tool communicates with devices using gRPC, which you may recall, runs on top of HTTP.
-Because we don't have enough acroynms, this particular application of gRPC is called gNMI (*gRPC Network Management Interface*), as depicted in [Figure 6](#mgmt).
-What's not standardized is the richness of the tool's ability to automate, or the exact form of the operator-facing interface.
-Like any application that is trying to serve a need and support more features than all the alternatives, there is still much room for innovation in tools for network management.
+as its modeling language (around which it has established a process for driving the industry towards common models), plus a ProtoBuf-based specification for how a management tool communicates with devices using gRPC (which you may recall, runs on top of HTTP).
+Because we don't have enough acroynms, this particular application of gRPC is called gNMI (*gRPC Network Management Interface*).
+As depicted in [Figure 6](#mgmt), gRPC is intended as a standard management interface for network devices.
+What's not standardized is the richness of the management tool's ability to automate, or the exact form of the operator-facing interface.
+Like any application that is trying to serve a need and support more features than the alternatives, there is still much room for innovation in tools for network management.